Oral strips — thin-film, no-water doses for daily-use and travel ranges.

 - Sampling SKUs paired with a hero range in another format.

-Pick the route that matches the brief.
+Pick the option that matches the brief.

-Reviewed concept, brand artwork.
+Reviewed concept, your brand.

-Pick a reviewed pectin-gummy concept from the catalogue and adapt brand artwork.
+Pick a reviewed concept from the catalogue and add your brand.
 The fastest path from brief to launch — packaging, claims and documentation are reviewed against the target market.
+Project-specific packaging, flavour, colour or shape adjustments may be reviewed after order start.

 - Best for

-- First gummy SKU · short timelines
+- First SKU · short timelines

 - Lead time